 4. Listen and Rely on Instincts

 When you have a complete and comprehensive understanding of research available, a balanced pros and cons list, you are better able to listen and trust your own intuition.
 Thereby deciding on the best course of action for you and your family in whatever situation.
-When you are confident, have support and are informed you can better tune in with what your body, your baby and your instincts are telling you.
+When you are confident, are support and are informed, you can better tune in with what your body, your baby and your instincts are telling you.
 Making decisions that are more likely to work as they are working within yours and babies comfort zone, you are working with each of you as opposed to against.
-The more you begin to rely on your instincts and see the beneficial outcomes, the more you will continue to to trust them.
+The more you begin to rely on your maternal bond and instincts, and see the beneficial outcomes, the more you will continue to to trust them.

 5. More resources